dpgaspar/Flask-AppBuilder/examples/extendsecurity/README.rst

 ---------------------

-Simple contacts application where contacts are filtered by the user who has created them.
+Simple contacts application where contacts are filtered by the user's company who has created them.
-The user only "sees" his/her contacts
+The user only "sees" his/her companies contacts.
+It also extends the User Model adding a company relationship and employee number.

 Insert test data::